johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 * Peer-to-Peer synchronization

-Just as for transport, supported synchronization models are signaled in the Multi-Signer EDNS(0) Option (see section NNN below).
+Just as for transport, supported synchronization models are signaled in the Provider-Synchronization EDNS(0) Option (see section NNN below).

-Regardless of the synchronization model and communication method used, the MSAs SHOULD exchange all needed information about the zone and the DNS Provider they represent to enable the multi-signer processes to execute correctly.
+Regardless of the synchronization model and communication method used, the Agents SHOULD exchange all needed information about the zone and the DNS Provider they represent to enable the multi-signer processes to execute correctly.
 This includes notifications about changes to DNSKEYs, changes to the NS RRset, etc. Depending on synchronization model it may also include instructions for changes to the zone.

-## MSA Communication via DNS
+## Agent Communication via DNS (johani: omskriven 20250228)

-This transport alternative is based on the observation that all the communication needs between MSAs can be expressed via DNS messages.
+This transport alternative is based on the observation that all the communication needs between Agents can be expressed via DNS messages.
 Notifications are sent as DNS NOTIFY messages.
-Requests for changes to a zone are sent as DNS UPDATE messages, etc. The sole remaining communication requirement is for how to communicate information about the current state between MSAs in an ongoing multi-signer process.
+Requests for changes to a zone are sent as DNS UPDATE messages, etc. The sole remaining communication requirement is for how to communicate information about the current state between Agents in an ongoing multi-signer process.
 For this reason a dedicated EDNS(0) opcode specifically for multi-signer synchronization is proposed.